Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/build-test-launcher/entry.typ

 columns: (1fr, 1fr),
 gutter: 20pt,
 [

-It was found upon initial testing that the driven axle bended when the catapult was pulled back.
+It was found upon initial testing that the driven axle bent when the catapult was pulled back.
+This meant that the bottom 12 tooth gears would disengage and begin to slip.

 To remedy this, zip ties were used to brace the axle.
-It was decided that the driven axle would be replaced to increase strength.
+This almost worked, but it put too much stress on the bottom axle, heavily increasing friction and it still didn't prevent all of the skipping.
+We decided to switch to a high strength axle instead.

 Different stops were tested, and an optimum trajectory was achieved.
 The slip gears were modified to reflect these changes.

+#nb_admonition(type: "note")[
+  For testing purposes we used 3D printed 12 tooth gears.
+This allowed us to make slip gears relatively risk free.
+]

+Our final slip gear had 5 teeth.

 ],

-image("./stop-and-bands-down.jpg")
+figure(
+  image("./stop-and-bands-down.jpg"),
+  caption: "Rubber bands and stops"
   )
+)

+// TODO: image of 3D printed gears.

 ]

 #create_entry(
-  title: "Test: Moving Triballs",
+  title: "Build: Moving Triballs",
-  type: "test",
+  type: "build",
   start_date: datetime(year: 2023, month: 9, day: 16),
 )[
+#grid(
+columns: (1fr, 2fr),
+gutter: 20pt,
+[
+Due to our findings from last meeting we replaced the bottom axle on the catapult (the one with the 12 tooth gears on it) with a high strength axle.
+This required us to drill out the holes in our supporting towers so that a high strength axle could fit.
+We also needed to change the type of spacers we were using to high strength ones.

-The catapult’s low strength axle was replaced with a high strength axle.
-The 3d printed slip-gear was replicated using a high strength 12 tooth gear.
+  //The 3d printed slip-gear was replicated using a high strength 12 tooth gear.

-#image("./new-axle.jpg")
+After the testing from last week we knew the final number of teeth required for the slip gear.
+We cut down steel 12 tooth gears so that they had 5 teeth instead and replaced the 3D printed ones.

+],
+figure(
+  image("./new-axle.jpg"),
+  caption: "The new axle and gear"
+)
+)

 ]

 #create_entry(